Marlboro College followed a calendar of two semesters each year.

 - To introduce the student to the academic program by explaining the principles informing the organization and the aims of the curriculum.

-- To work with the student in planning his or her academic program, paying particular attention to Marlboro’s goals that each student:
+- To work with the student in planning their academic program, paying particular attention to Marlboro’s goals that each student:

 - study broadly each semester of the first two years, including courses in several different disciplines;

 - become acquainted with the interests, methods, and teaching styles of as many faculty members as possible; and